planetjekyll/awesome-jekyll-themes/README.md

 ## GitHub Pages

-See [`pages.github.com/themes`](https://pages.github.com/themes) for supported "white-listed" gem-packaged themes you can use on GitHub Pages.
+Use the `theme` property in your `_config.yml` to specify a theme that comes packaged with GitHub Pages.
+See [`pages.github.com/themes`](https://pages.github.com/themes) for valid values.
+Use the `remote_theme` property to specify any public, gem-packaged theme on GitHub.

+See the docs for [adding a Jekyll theme to your GitHub Pages site](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site) for more information.

 ## Find More